-Maybe owing of the unavailability of the tap water in China, the fact to often buy beverage has always been a normality.
-Moreover, with so many sales point available (there is an average of three shops on 100 meters in big cities) they are contributing to meet and to drive demands.
-Drink’s consumption seems quite as an addiction nowadays.
-In November 2017, this market reached 2088 billion Yuan in China which increased by 10.4% year-by-year, according to the National Bureau of Statistics of China.
+Maybe owing to the unavailability of tap water in China, the fact to often buy beverages has always been a formality.
+Moreover, with so many sales points available (there is an average of three shops in 100 meters in big cities) they are contributing to meeting and driving demands.
+Drink consumption seems quite like an addiction nowadays.
+In November 2017, this market reached 2088 billion Yuan in China which increased by 10.4% year by year, according to the National Bureau of Statistics of China.
 But that’s not all, the market is projected to keep growing in the next 5 years.
-Because of a high gross profit on beverage industry, it’s also very attractive for investors.
+Because of the high gross profit in the beverage industry, it’s also very attractive for investors.

 Evolution of Chinese consumer’s choice

-In account of the increasing income of Chinese people these years and their confidence in this trend, their desire to consume and their expectation for consumption is constantly growing.
-From that perspective, while the price for made-on-site drink is higher than bottled drink, it is welcoming a very fast growth stage.
+In account of the increasing income of Chinese people, these years and their confidence in this trend, their desire to consume, and their expectation for consumption are constantly growing.
+From that perspective, while the price for a made-on-site drink is higher than bottled drinks, it is welcoming a very fast growth stage.

-Over the past 30 years, Milk tea (or often called Bubble tea) became the most popular drink in China.
+Over the past 30 years, Milk tea (often called Bubble tea) became the most popular drink in China.
 However, this is a controversial drink because of its high sugar content and composition (especially for the cream inside and the « bubble » made of starch).
-In fact, even if it is still very popular, Milk tea is knowing as an unhealthy drink and people are trying to consume less.
+In fact, even if it is still very popular, Milk tea is known as an unhealthy drink and people are trying to consume less.

 The success of 喜茶 (Xi Cha) in China